 Covers concepts, methodologies, and tools for mobile systems and application design and development.
 Topics include models, software platforms and environments, services, system design, and implementation, and use of current technologies in developing advanced client-server and peer-to-peer mobile applications.
-Note: Course is equated to CIS 413 and cannot be taken for additional credit.
 Prerequisite(s): CIS 301 and CIS 301L with a minimum grade of C.